The Best Workout Routine for Skinny Beginners

 Most strength training programs focus on the Big 3: the squat, bench press, and deadlift.
 There’s wisdom in that.
 These exercises do an incredible job of stimulating muscle growth and measuring strength.
 We can do even better.

-If you’re already good at lifting weights, we have an article about the big compound lifts here.
-If you’re a beginner, it helps to start at the beginning, with simpler exercises that encourage better form and help you build muscle faster.
+If you’re already good at lifting weights, we have an article on the best compound lifts.
+But if you’re still a beginner, it helps to start at the beginning.
+Start with simpler exercises that encourage better form.
+You’ll build muscle faster and more easily.
+It’s also safer and will do a better job of teaching you the proper lifting form.

 - Goblet squats: where you squat while holding a dumbbell in front of you.
 These work your quads, glutes, core, and upper body.
 Holding a dumbbell in front of you shifts your centre of gravity forward, keeping your torso more upright and allowing you to squat much deeper.
 These are amazing for building muscle until you can do sets of 12+ reps with the heaviest dumbbell.